zihasyu/FtcgPrototype/README.md

 ## Changes
+### 2025.1.17
+- The compression ratio of the previous output was uniqueSize/compressionSize.
+This has been corrected to LogicalSize/CompressionSize
+### 2025.1.16
+- The first version was released after restore testing
 ### 2025.1.15
 - finished the recipe design and restore.
 If you want to use restore, uncomment the DeCompressionAll() and restoreFile(readfileList[i]) sections of main().
 - fixed some memory safety issues